-The Men and Women who served in the Monuments, Fine Arts, and Archives section under the auspices of the Civil Affairs and Military Government Sections of the Allied Armies.
+The men and women who served in the Monuments, Fine Arts, and Archives section under the auspices of the Civil Affairs and Military Government Sections of the Allied Armies.

-Men and women - soldiers and civilians alike - who were instrumental in any number of ways for the success of the operations carried out by the Monuments Men and Women.
+The men and women - soldiers and civilians alike - who were instrumental in any number of ways for the success of the operations carried out by the Monuments Men and Women.

 Harvard faculty and local citizens come together to provide expertise on cultural matters during the war, compiling information about cultural areas, monuments, and objects in Europe.